denmarksdev/catalog/README.md

 # Usage

 1. Clone or download this repository
-1. Install all dependencies with the following command `pip install -r dependencies.txt`
+1. Install all dependencies with the following command `pip install -r requirements.txt`
 1. Download **Google JSON** file and save the file as **secrets_google.json** into the root folder.
    - ![](https://github.com/denmarksdev/catalog/blob/master/google_console.JPG?raw=true "Reporter tool")
 1. In the **secrets_facebook.json** replace **app_id** and **app_secret** your own credentials app.